James-Wirth/ai-graph/README.md

 ### 2. Make a "start" node

-You can do whatever pre-processing you want in the entry point.
 In this minimal example, we'll simply return the payload (auto-validated by the compiler).

 ```python